Last Updated on February 28, 2021 by Shaun Snapp

 Is SAP a Cloud Vendor?

 - Buying SaaS Applications: Every single SaaS application SAP sells is acquired.
-Their choices are therefore limited to SaaS companies they can buy since they don’t internally develop any SaaS apps.
+Therefore, their choices are limited to SaaS companies they can buy since they don’t internally develop any SaaS apps.
 In November of 2018, SAP spent $8 Billion on Qualtrics, which we covered in the article Does SAP’s Acquisition of Qualtrics Make Any Sense? and another $2.2 Billion on Callidus in April 2018.
-And no one really has a very good handle on how these applications complement what SAP offers and in our view, both acquisitions just added more noise to SAP’s offering and increased their cost and management overhead.
-We analyzed C/4HANA (which Calladus has been rolled up into) and found the overall solution to be lost in space as we covered in the article How Accurate Was Bluefin Solutions on C4HANA?
-Overall, none of these acquisitions looks like they are actually for SAP, rather they are made to boost the stock price in the short term and to increase executive compensation.
-That is the major misinterpretation of many software acquisitions, many of them are for the executives, not for the company.
+And no one really has an excellent handle on how these applications complement what SAP offers.
+In our view, both acquisitions just added more noise to SAP’s offering and increased their cost and management overhead.
+We analyzed C/4HANA (which Calladus has been rolled up into) and found the overall solution to be lost in space, as we covered in the article How Accurate Was Bluefin Solutions on C4HANA?
+Overall, none of these acquisitions looks like they are actually for SAP.
+Rather they are made to boost the stock price in the short term and to increase executive compensation.
+That is the major misinterpretation of many software acquisitions.
+Many of them are for the executives, not for the company.

-- The CEO said they want to focus on CRM and front office.
-So SAP is investing in front office technologies at a time when CRM is already saturated and dominated by Salesforce.
+- The CEO said they want to focus on CRM and the front office.
+So SAP is investing in front office technologies when CRM is already saturated and dominated by Salesforce.
 Now SAP must integrate all their front office and SaaS apps with their back-office ERP to deliver the promised complete customer experience combining X data and O data.

 Where Are We Again?

-SAP also invested in HANA and now they are competing with Oracle and Microsoft as a databases company and they are competing in IaaS and PaaS with AWS, Azure, and GCP as a cloud company.
+SAP also invested in HANA, and now they are competing with Oracle and Microsoft as a databases company.
+They are competing in IaaS and PaaS with AWS, Azure, and GCP as a cloud company.
 And they are competing in AI and ML and RPA and and and… Don’t forget that SAP also acquired SuccessFactors for $3.4 Billion, Ariba for $4.3 Billion, and Concur for $8.3 Billion.

 That’s a lot of investment.
 A lot of investment for applications that don’t have much to do with SAP’s primary offering.
-We found this quote of interest with respect to SuccessFactors.
+We found this quote of interest concerning SuccessFactors.

-SuccessFactors was acquired in 2011 — how can we still be discussing integration deficits in 2019?
+SAP acquired SuccessFactors in 2011 — how can we still be discussing integration deficits in 2019?